yeoman/generator-angular/README.md

 **tl;dr**: You don't need to write annotated code as the build step will handle it for you.

 By default, generators produce unannotated code.
-Without annotations, AngularJS's DI system will break when minified.
+Without annotations, oasJS's DI system will break when minified.
 Typically, these annotations that make minification safe are added automatically at build-time, after application files are concatenated, but before they are minified.
-The annotations are important because minified code will rename variables, making it impossible for AngularJS to infer module names based solely on function parameters.
+The annotations are important because minified code will rename variables, making it impossible for oasJS to infer module names based solely on function parameters.

 The recommended build process uses `ng-annotate`, a tool that automatically adds these annotations.
 However, if you'd rather not use it, you have to add these annotations manually yourself.
 Why would you do that though?
 If you find a bug in the annotated code, please file an issue at [ng-annotate](https://github.com/olov/ng-annotate/issues).